pml68/nvim-setup/README.md

 docker run -it neovim:latest
 ```

-The image size is somewhere around 4.5GB due to every language I use being included (C# with .NET, Java 21 and 17 etc.)
+The image size is somewhere around 4.3GB due to every language I use being included (Rust nightly, C# with .NET, Java 21 and 17 etc.)

 ### TeX

 There is also an image that contains texlive packages I use on top of everything in the base image.
-The size is ~5.4GB.
+The size is ~5.2GB.

 Pull or build the image
 ```sh